Your Guide to an Atlanta Alarm System Inspection

 Knowing what to expect can make your required fire alarm inspection feel less like a chore and more like a smart business move.
 The process is straightforward and designed to be as undisruptive as possible.
 A certified technician will come to your property to systematically check your entire fire alarm system, making sure every component is ready to perform when it matters most.
 Think of it as a wellness checkup for one of your building’s most critical safety features.
 The goal is simple: confirm everything works, identify any potential issues before they become problems, and give you the official documentation you need to stay compliant and protected.

-Monthly Checks vs. Professional Annual Inspections
+Monthly Checks vs. Annual Inspections: What’s the Difference?

 While a certified professional needs to conduct a thorough inspection every year, there are a few simple things you can do monthly to keep your system in good shape.
 Take a quick walk around your property to visually check that devices like smoke detectors and pull stations aren’t blocked, damaged, or painted over.
 You can also check your main alarm panel to ensure there are no trouble signals or warning lights.
 These quick visual checks are a great habit, but they don’t replace the comprehensive annual inspection required by law.
 Only a licensed technician has the tools and training to test the internal components and circuitry to fully certify your system is up to code.